Today I learned about foreign keys in GORM.

 Many To Many relationships create a join table between two tables, which is a solution for handling many-to-many relationships.

-For example, in our product, there are Language and User, where one User can have multiple Language, and one Language can belong to multiple User.
+For example, in our product, there are Language and User, where one User can have multiple Languages, and one Language can belong to multiple Users.

-// User has and belongs to many languages, `user_languages` is the join table
+// User has and belongs to multiple languages, `user_languages` is the join table

 type User struct {